- 1 Is Nassau Bahamas part of the US?

 On July 10, 1973, The Bahamas became a free and sovereign country, ending 325 years of peaceful British rule.
 However, The Bahamas is a member of the Commonwealth of Nations and we celebrate July 10th as Bahamian Independence Day.

-What country controls the Bahamas?
+What country owns Nassau in the Bahamas?

 What should I avoid in the Bahamas?

 Eight rookie mistakes to avoid in the Bahamas

 - TRAVELLING DURING HURRICANE SEASON IN THE BAHAMAS.

 - RIDING IN UNMARKED TAXIS IN THE BAHAMAS.

 - STICKING TO THE ATLANTIS IN THE BAHAMAS.

 - TRANSACTING WITH BEACH VENDORS IN THE BAHAMAS.